Nature and conservation

 The lakes, wetlands and raised beaches together support regionally-threatened native plants, native fish and wetland birds.
 It's the only area in the Wellington region where banded dotterel nest on the open sand.

-Both lakes and their stream systems support such native freshwater fish as kokopu (Galaxias argenteus) and longfinned eel (Anguilla dieffenbachi).
+Both lakes and their stream systems support native freshwater fish species, including giant kōkopu (Galaxias argenteus), banded kōkopu (Galaxias fasciatus) and longfin eel (Anguilla dieffenbachii).
 Lake Kohangapiripiri is one of the few waterways in Wellington that is free of the introduced brown trout.

 The area provides an excellent open water and wetland habitat, supporting a high number of waterfowl species.
 For some waterfowl it is the only breeding area in the Wellington region.
 The spotless crake and the Australian bittern are among the rare waterfowl reported in the area.
 Many species of coastal birds can also be seen in the area.